-David Tian Ph.D.: Welcome to the final part of this series, Practical Psychology for Extraordinary Living.
-This is probably part four, this is the second half of the true self section.
-And I was planning to do this entire true self section at one go at the live seminar, but we only got halfway through and ran out of time.
+David Tian: Welcome to the final part of this series, Practical Psychology for Extraordinary Living.
+This is probably part four, this is the second half of the True Self section.
+And I was planning to do this entire True Self section at one go at the live seminar, but we only got halfway through and ran out of time.

 So since then, we’ve been working on a lot of other projects and I apologize for getting this out so late, but here we go.
-This is the second half of the true self section.
-And in the first half, which you should watch if you haven’t already, PPL number three — this should be number four — we covered the three categories of our parts.
+This is the second half of the True Self section.
+And in the first half, which you should watch if you haven’t already, PPEL number three — this should be number four — we covered the three categories of our parts.

 So, it’s important that to realize that if a part is overused or over relied on, it gets distorted, it gets forced into roles that it wasn’t originally intended for, or it doesn’t find fulfilling.
 And that might be one reason why it’s become harmful.
 But anyway, positive intent, positive intent.

-So one of the guiding assumptions with the true self and these parts is that we are — basically he wave multiple personalities.
+So one of the guiding assumptions with the True Self and these parts is that we are — basically we have multiple personalities.
 These parts each constitute a separate personality with its own thoughts, actions, personality type.
 So there is this myth out there in the world of a monolithic self, that there’s only one self and anytime you’re not that self, it’s not you, and that’s just false.
 That’s a very unsophisticated, naive interpretation of who you are.

 And you’re interested in what they’re trying to protect you from and why each part acts as it does.
 So, you’re interested in these motivations and you’re curious.
 They’re also curious about other people in positive ways.
 Okay, so curious.
 The third C word is ‘compassionate’.